confluentinc/ksql/docs-md/tutorials/materialized.md

 );
 ```

 After a few seconds, it should create a topic named `call-center-db.call-center.calls`.
-Print the raw topic contents to make sure it captured the initial rows that we seeded the calls table with:
+Print the raw topic contents to make sure it captured the initial rows that you seeded the calls table with:

 ```sql
 PRINT 'call-center-db.call-center.calls' FROM BEGINNING;